sandover/sandover.github.io/content/index.md

 **Product Manager** at Supernatural (VR fitness, acquired by Meta) *(2022-2025)*.

 The most interesting work here was a 0 → 1 exploration of AI-powered coaching for Meta smart glasses.
-Instead of pre-recorded workouts, we prototyped dynamically-generated audio coaching that adapts to the user in real time.
-Three product visions, cross-org partnerships, first functional prototype in under a quarter.
+Instead of pre-recorded workouts, we prototyped dynamically-generated audio coaching that adapts to the user's workout in real time.
+In under a quarter we created new cross-org partnerships, delivered three distinct and detailed product visions, and broke ground on the first functional prototype.

 I also led foundational work behind multi-player workouts (“[Supernatural Together](https://www.youtube.com/watch?v=nPbTulVYctA)”) and drove compliance with Washington State’s “My Health My Data” law in close partnership with Meta legal.